 One pilot mum commented, “The programme has been a reminder – a wake-up call even – that I am not only allowed to have a little bit of time for myself, but that I actually need it.”

-MumWrite relaunched in early January and re-opens again for sign-ups in April 2021.
+MumWrite is open again for sign-ups, with the programme beginning in April 2021.
 MumWrite also runs one-off workshops and offers feedback/mentoring services.

 Visit the website or email to find out more.